 Away from the crush of narrow side streets and busy main roads is the centrally located Mahabandoola Gardens.
 This swath of green was a very welcome escape from the concrete and crowds.

-Some cheeky novice monks, begging for donations, and aggressively persuasive postcard salesman tailed us through the park.
+Some cheeky novice monks, begging for donations, and an aggressively persuasive postcard salesman tailed us through the park.

 I bought myself a longyi, which came in very handy for temple visits throughout my time in Myanmar.